Early Childhood Education Symposium

 Why is it so important to provide a rich foundation for your child’s spirituality at a young age?
 How do you create this richness in your child’s daily life?
 This session will be presented by Suzanne McHugh, who has developed a passion for children’s spirituality throughout decades as a catechist, writer and mother of four children.
 She will provide inspiration and practical ideas for parents and educators who want to be more aware of their child’s spirituality and be more deliberate in nurturing it in their homes and classrooms.

-Creativity and problem-solving skills are critical for our children as we prepare them for the future.
-This hands-on session will be led by Michelle Sullivan, The Summit Country Day School's Lower School math coach, STEM teacher and coordinator of the Exploratarium, an on-campus space that evolves organically based on the use and interests of the students.
-She will be joined by a Summit fourth grader, Elizabeth Klocek, and Summit seventh grader, Owen McEachern, who will lead parents through creative problem-solving exercises.
-Summit parent Priya Klocek will also discuss practical tips and strategies for implementing creative thinking at home.
+In this hands-on session, we will practice activities that encourage creativity, learn to ask questions to stimulate curiosity and wonder, and build resilience through trial and error.
+Each activity, will include role-play discussions and questions.
+This session will be led by Michelle Sullivan, The Summit Country Day School’s, Lower School Math Coach, STEM teacher and Coordinator of the Exploratarium, an on campus student directed space that evolves organically based on the use and interests of the students.
+She will be joined by a Summit fourth grader, Elizabeth Klocek and Summit seventh grader, Owen McEachern who will share their experiences and lead participants through creative problem solving exercises.
+Student volunteers will share their experiences and important things they have learned about the importance of messiness and failure to building creativity and resilience.
+Priya Klocek, Summit parent and national presenter on Creativity and Problem Solving, will also discuss practical tips and strategies for implementing creative thinking at home.

 The Montessori Environment in the Classroom and in the Home

 Montessori education has been around for more than a century.
 Remarkably, updated brain research supports the Montessori philosophy and methodology.
 In this session we will include a brief overview of the Montessori philosophy, classroom activities from each content area that define the method, along with ideas and examples of how to bring Montessori into the home.
-The presentation will include photographs of the environment and how it can be created in your home.
+Led by Montessori teachers Karen Koch, Amie Adkins and Lauren Guip, the presentation will include photographs of the environment and how it can be created in your home.
 Summit Montessori faculty members will present Montessori materials from the 18-month to 6-year-old classroom to illustrate the methodology.

 Mindful Eating With Children